 Eligible Field of Study: Journalism, Media and Globalisation

-About Scholarship: As the Mundus Journalism programme is selected by the EU to receive Mundus scholarships (€34.000/€47.000) for EU/non-EU nationals respectively), the Mundus Journalism Consortium is able to offer a number of scholarships for the programmes running in 2017-2020.
+About Erasmus Mundus Scholarship in Journalism, Media and Globalization: As the Mundus Journalism programme is selected by the EU to receive Mundus scholarships (€34.000/€47.000) for EU/non-EU nationals respectively), the Mundus Journalism Consortium is able to offer a number of scholarships for the programmes running in 2023-2025.
 All Mundus Journalism students, who do not receive an Erasmus Mundus scholarship, can apply for an Erasmus+ stipend for the second year of the Mundus Journalism studies.

 Type: Masters degree

 - Students fulfilling the eligibility criteria for both Category A and B (students with a double nationality) must select the Category of their choice.
 As a result, they are only entitled to apply to one of the two categories of scholarships.

 - Students must have obtained a first higher education degree before the course start of the Mundus Journalism

 - Individuals who have already benefited from an Erasmus Mundus scholarship for a Master’s programme are not eligible for a second scholarship for another Erasmus Mundus Master’s programme